bump-sh/docs/src/_help/customization-options/deep-customization-injection-analytics.md

 ### Head injection

-If you want to use our CSS variables and your own fonts to apply your branding, or add custom scripts, the `<head>` section is the place to do it.
+If you want to use our CSS variables and your own fonts to apply your branding, or add custom scripts (such as Google Analytics), the `<head>` section is the place to do it.
 It supports any attribute that can be added in a `<head>` section: metadata, scripts, stylesheets, fonts, ...

 ```
 <!-- Bump.sh: head start -->